This week inHusker history

 1945: Wayne Sindt, who lettered as a sophomore at halfback in 1941, is killed in action in Europe. »

-1955: The spring game and the rest of All-Sports Day are delayed by a week because of poor weather.
+1955: The spring game and the rest of All-Sports Day are delayed by a week because of wintry weather.

 1970: Starting spots on defense will be up for grabs during spring drills as just two Sun Bowl starters return.